clktease/CVF-SID-fingerprint/README.md

 # MLDN-Net-for-wetfingerprint-restoration
-use CVF-SID on fingerprint denoising
+use MLDN-Net on fingerprint denoising

 ########## step 1 - environment setup #########